 Department of Women's and Gender Studies

-Kal Alston, Himika Bhattacharya, Vivian M. May, Chandra Talpade Mohanty, Gwendolyn D. Pough, Minnie Bruce Pratt, Robin Riley
+Himika Bhattacharya, Pedro DiPietro, Eunjung Kim, Vivian M. May, Chandra Talpade Mohanty, Dana M. Olwan, Gwendolyn D. Pough, Robin Riley

 Women's and Gender Studies integrates theory and practice with the aim of transforming social relations, representations, knowledges, institutions, and policies.
 Through interdisciplinary and comparative approaches, students engage in the study of gender intersectionally and transnationally as a means of understanding the complex ways that ideas and practices about gender, past and present, shape the world around us.
 Issues of justice, social and economic transformation, and women's agency are central and at each level of study the curriculum emphasizes race, ethnicity, nationality, class, age, sexuality, and different abilities as categories of analysis.

 1. Apply interdisciplinary multiracial, intersectional, and transnational feminist theories and methods to investigate how gender relations and practices are embedded in and shaped by diverse social, political, material, and cultural realities

 2. Recognize, interpret, and analyze issues of power, oppression, and injustice and social, economic, and epistemic violence

 3. Identify histories and contemporary forms of feminist agency and resistance, social movements, and collective action

 4. Integrate feminist theory and practice to challenge social relations, representations, knowledges, institutions, and policies